 From 2020 On, New Medicare Beneficiaries Must Pay Their Part B Deductible Out-Of-Pocket

-As you probably know, both Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Part B (Original Medicare) have A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.....
+As you probably know, both Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. and Part B (Original Medicare) have A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share..
 Deductibles are what you pay out-of-pocket before insurance kicks in to pay its share.

-With Original Medicare, the largest deductible is your Part A coverage for inpatient care.
+With Original Medicare, the largest deductible is your Part A coverage for Inpatient care refers to care provided in a hospital or other inpatient facility.
+Inpatients are admitted and stay at least one night depending on their condition..
 Fortunately, Medicare supplements can still cover this deductible.
 However, as of 1 January 2020, plans can’t cover the Part B deductible for your medical services (doctor visits, lab tests, etc).

 Since Plan F and Plan C cover that deductible, these plans are no longer available to new enrollees.
 However, if you already have one of these plans you can keep it.